Biology

 Bachelor of Science

-This concentration provides students the opportunity to study a broad range of subjects across the biological sciences.
+General Biology: This concentration provides students the opportunity to study a broad range of subjects across the biological sciences.
 This track is designed to allow flexibility in preparing students for a multitude of biological roles.
-Students can design a course of study that will prepare them for work in private sectors, government agencies or for continued graduate education.
+Students can design a course of study that will prepare them for work in private sectors, government agencies, or for continued graduate education.

 Pre-Health Sciences: This concentration provides students with a strong foundation in a variety of the clinical sciences required for entry into and success in post-graduate professional programs and degrees including medicine, physician assistant, physical therapy, occupational therapy, dentistry, pharmacy, biomedical engineering, veterinary medicine, and advanced research degrees in these fields.